felixthecat8a/LCD_BacklightRGB/README.md

 ## Installation

+### Install via ZIP file
 1. Download the library *.zip* file from the [latest release](https://github.com/felixthecat8a/LCD_BacklightRGB/releases/latest/).
 2. In the Arduino IDE, go to `Sketch` > `Include Library` > `Add .ZIP Library...`.
 3. Select the downloaded *.zip* file.

+### Install via Arduino IDE Library Manager

+1. Open the Arduino IDE.
+2. Go to `Tools` > `Manage Libraries...`.
+3. In the Library Manager, type "LCD_BacklightRGB" into the search bar.
+4. Find the "LCD_BacklightRGB" library in the list and click on it.
+5. Click the `Install` button.

 ## Usage